openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 #### Failure Modes

-If Multus (or any delegate CNIs it executes) fails, Pod will be stuck in "ContainerCreating" status and none of the Pod's container will start.
+If Multus (or any delegate CNIs it executes) fails, a new Pod will be stuck in "ContainerCreating" status and none of the Pod's containers will start.
 This can happen if the CNI configuration provided in NetworkAttachmentDefinition is incorrect or when Pod's Annotation contains NAD that does not exist.
 In such cases, user needs to verify its manifests.